matter-labs/era-contracts/docs/chain_management/admin_role.md

 This is one of the most powerful settings that a chain can have: setting a custom DA layer.
 The dangers of doing this wrong are obvious: lack of proper data availability solution may lead to funds being frozen.
 (Note: that funds can never be _stolen_ due to ZKP checks of the VM execution).

 Sometimes, users may need assurances that a chain will never become frozen even under a malicious chain admin.
-A general though unstable approach is discussed [here](#proposed-modular-chainadmin-implementation), however this release comes with a solution specially taylored for rollups: the `isPermanentRollup` setting.
+A general though unstable approach is discussed [here](#proposed-modular-chainadmin-implementation), however this release comes with a solution specially tailored for rollups: the `isPermanentRollup` setting.

 #### `isPermanentRollup` setting